 Termination of employment is a valid reason for a participant to receive a distribution from their retirement plan.
 However, what if that employee is terminated, receives a distribution and is then hired back?
-Is this still a valid distribution?
+Is this a sham termination or is it still a valid distribution?

 According to the NAPA Case of the Week: Sham Termination of Employment, “The IRS could view the firing and rehiring of an employee who has taken a distribution of plan assets due to a separation of service or severance of employment as either a “sham” or a “bona fide” termination depending on the facts and circumstances.”

 The following facts and circumstances could be considered by the IRS: